 This is the second of a three-part series profiling whistleblowers in different industries.
-This started with last Tuesday’s post looking at the financial services industry, including UBS, HSBC, and Citigroup.
+This started with October 24’s post looking at the financial services industry, including UBS, HSBC, and Citigroup.
 Today’s post will be focused on the pharmaceutical industry, looking at whistleblowers who exposed fraudulent sales and marketing practices, ethical issues in the development and research phase, and more.
 The third and final post in this set on next Tuesday will be about whistleblowers who exposed high-profile corporate fraud in major companies such as Enron and General Electric.

 Whistleblowers in the pharmaceutical industry make an important contribution to protecting consumer safety when they come forward to raise concerns about business practices in their organizations.
 Corporate misconduct in this industry has direct impact on patient care and individual health.
 Therefore the actions of whistleblowers can serve to not only shed light on fraudulent or abusive actions by organizations or individuals within them, but also to prevent future harm to scientists and researchers working in the business, third party partners within their supply chain, and end-user consumers.